Azure-Samples/media-services-v3-dotnet-webapp/4-VideosSample-VideoAuth/README.md

 ### Preparing Videos

-Media Services can encode media content so it can be streamed using a wide variatey of devices.
+Media Services can encode media content so it can be streamed using a wide variety of devices.
 The AddVideoTool included in this sample will:
 - Prepare a media file for streaming, the source content may come from a local mp4 file or a URL
   - Existing Media Services Assets may also be used
 - Create a Streaming Locator for the video